Opening by Eric Pellini (coach, friend, and trainer)

 This simple phrase explains what humans have been doing for centuries- EVOLVING.
 Regardless of your scientific or religious belief, we’ve gotten to where we are by adapting, doing and repeating that process.

-In light of our evolution, let’s talk about 3 things that help you push through resistance, make the most of change and yield your bulletproof self.
+In light of our evolution, let’s talk about a mindset that can help you push through resistance, make the most of change and yield your bulletproof self.

-I (Amanda) receive a lot of positive feedback for the “hard work” I put in at the gym.
+I’ll take it from here 🙂 I receive a lot of positive feedback for the “hard work” I put in at the gym.
 But in reality, that is truly just a part of who I am (remember that, “you do what you are” thing).
 It doesn’t feel like work.

 So, I wanted to speak to something that is, in actuality, incredibly difficult for me: BOUNDARIES.
 One could argue that the key to a happy life is the result of having good boundaries.
 But why are boundaries so difficult to establish?